Life Skills Development and Academic & Vocational Planning

 Preparative Care℠ derives its name from the concept of readying clients for all aspects of a rich life after Turnbridge.
 Whereas Phase I lays the foundation for the healthy mind, body and behavior needed to move forward, Phase II begins the process of planning for what comes next.

-Phase II clients continue extended care drug and alcohol addiction treatment and life skills development.
-They are also introduced to an educational planning process that ensures they are ready to pursue the educational, employment and vocational goals of their choosing.
-Our Case Managers, Vocational Coordinators, and Educational Advisers work with each client to develop an individualized extended care plan suited to their talents, needs, and desires.
+Phase II clients continue extended care mental health treatment and life skills development.
+They are also introduced to an educational planning process that ensures they are ready to pursue the educational, employment, and vocational goals of their choosing.
+Our Case Managers, Vocational Coordinators, and Academic Advisers work with each client to develop an individualized extended care plan suited to their talents, needs, and desires.

-Phase II clients actively use the skills they've been accumulating.
-They shop for groceries, prepare meals, attend classes and meetings, and maintain their own schedules.
+Phase II clients begin learning to maintain and follow their own daily and weekly schedules.
+They begin to practice preparing meals, shopping for groceries, budgeting, attending classes and meetings, and navigating public transportation.
 They take part in leisure and adventure activities of their choice.
-At our Clinical Center, clients receive individualized drug and alcohol treatment and medication management.
+At our Clinical Center, clients receive individualized therapy and medication management.
 Toward the culmination of Phase II, the apprehension of uncertainty is giving way to the excitement of opportunity.

 Phase 2 Coordinated Services: